dirkriehle/wahlzeit/README.txt

 	java -cp .:bin:lib/* org.wahlzeit.tools.SetUpFlowers

-	This should initialize the database for the Flowers application.
+	This should initialize the database for the Flowers example application.